 My research has been published in a multitude of prominent journals, including PNAS, Cell Reports, PLoS Genetics, Biology of Reproduction and The Journal of Biological Chemistry.

-Reproductive biology; endocannabinoid signaling in reproduction
+Female reproductive biology; endocannabinoid signaling in reproduction